aidanreilly/sines/README.md

 	norns.fetch("https://github.com/aidanreilly/sines")

 Then, `SYSTEM => RESET` on norns to pick up the new SuperCollider engine.
 Reboot for good measure.
-By default, sines expects consecutive midi cc's mapped from cc 32 onwards.
-You can change this value on the parameters page.

 ## Play